 For Roald Bradstock, the instigator of this project, "this collaborative Olympic project focuses on and celebrates the Olympic athlete, giving Olympians an opportunity to show their creative side, discuss Olympic values and ideals, and work together to show unity, community and friendship.
 This project is about combining the universal languages of sport and art – a project about Olympians, created by Olympians for Olympians."

 Inviting artists to the Games

 Recommendation 26 of Olympic Agenda 2020, the Olympic Movement's strategic roadmap, is to "further strengthen the blending of sport and culture at the Olympic Games and in-between".
 One initiative under this recommendation is to invite artists to create original new work during and between different editions of the Olympic Games.
 During the Olympic Games Rio 2016, three artists were invited: JR, the French photographer Gerald Andal, the digital artist and Tilman Spengler, the writer.

-In PyeongChang 2018, for the first time ever, Olympians who are also artists will take up a different challenge: bring the Olympic values to life through art and by coming together with athletes in the Olympic Village.
+In PyeongChang 2018, for the first time ever, Olympians who are also artists took up a different challenge: bring the Olympic values to life through art and by coming together with athletes in the Olympic Village.